 Our Church Values

 Risen Church values the things below.
-These are not the only things we value but they give you a good glimpse into who we are and who we, as a community of God's people, long to be.
-But you don't have to be a Christian to connect with us at Risen Church.
+We are a new evangelical church that loves Jesus, loves God’s word, the Bible, and loves our city of Brisbane.
+These values are not the only things we value but they give you a good glimpse into who we are and who we, as a community of God's people, long to be.
+But, you don't have to be a Christian to connect with us at Risen Church.
 We'd love for you to join us whatever you believe.

 Knowing Jesus and understanding him - his life, his words, his death and his resurrection - is the most important thing in life.
 It truly changes our lives and brings eternal life.
 This is why we begin with him, and in understanding him, understand God - what He's like and what He's doing in the world